Thursday, April 3

 Fantasies for Consort and Keyboard

-Newton Baroque: Sarah Mead, Emily Walhout, Jane Hershey, Laura Jeppesen, Karen Burciaga, Douglas Kelley, viols; Andrus Madsen, director, organ
+Newton Baroque: Rebecca Shaw, Emily Walhout, Jane Hershey, Laura Jeppesen, Karen Burciaga, Douglas Kelley, viols; Andrus Madsen, director, organ

 4pm - St Elizabeth's Church, 1 Morse Rd., Sudbury

-Newton Baroque: Sarah Mead, Emily Walhout, Jane Hershey, Laura Jeppesen, Karen Burciaga, Douglas Kelley, viols; Andrus Madsen, director, organ
+Newton Baroque: Rebecca Shaw, Emily Walhout, Jane Hershey, Laura Jeppesen, Karen Burciaga, Douglas Kelley, viols; Andrus Madsen, director, organ

 4pm - St Elizabeth's Church, 1 Morse Rd., Sudbury